apache/sling-site/src/main/jbake/content/documentation/bundles/commons-html-utilities.md

 tags=html,commons
 ~~~~~~

-The Apache Sling Commons HTML Utilities bundle provides an HTML parser which can be used to parse HTML and either generate a DOM or SAX events out of the HTML.
-Therefore the parser transforms the HTML into proper XHTML.
+The Apache Sling Commons HTML Utilities bundle provides multiple HTML parsers which can be used to parse HTML and generate a `Document` or events based on the type of Parser used.

+== Document Generation

+== TagSoup Based Parser